-Woodcarving is one of the oldest skills that was essential to survival of early humans.
-It is not that essential for survival nowadays but it is relaxing and fun hobby.
+Woodcarving is one of the oldest skills that were essential to the survival of early humans.
+It is not that essential for survival nowadays but it is a relaxing and fun hobby.

 Personally, this hobby gives me the freedom of making my own design and I really enjoy doing it.
 You will definitely find yourself spending a lot of time carving wood at the beginning.

 Let`s be honest, there is not a unique technique for carving.
 There are techniques that you must use, but even I sometimes overlook some little things, and when I look at some of my works I think “What happened here ?!” and then I realize that some of the techniques were not so perfect.
 So, stay with me until the end of the text and I will try to help you to develop some of the basic techniques.

 Be ready for making your first woodcarving job for more than just a weekend, but don’t worry, this will change as you are becoming more experienced.

 I will show you a few tips and techniques for woodcarving.
 All you need is wood, design and Dremel tool!